The cyber risk management policy answers this question: “What is our risk management philosophy and methodology based on our landscape?”

 In this policy, you will identify security incidents that could occur based on security incidents that have already happened.
 Then you will identify how to prevent and remediate those incidents and what the timeline to do so would look like.

-Here are four best practices to consider when writing your cyber risk management policy:
+Here are four important considerations when writing your cyber risk management policy:

 Identify and classify vulnerabilities